vchan2/vchan2.github.io/2022logicpuzzles.md

 <td>Hitori</td>	<td>Eric</td>	<td>6.31</td>	<td>5.98(PB)</td>	</tr>
 <td>Norinori</td>	<td>Jayden</td>	<td>8.82</td>	<td>3.49</td>	</tr>	</table>

+For April 6 - :
+All records are for the third smallest and easiest version of the stated puzzle, and show the fastest time for that day only.

 ---

 ## Daily records Term 2 (Div 3)

-For February 6 - :
+For February 6 - March 27:
 All records are for the smallest and easiest version of the stated puzzle, and show the fastest time for that day only.

 ### Monday, February 6